mceSystems/node-jsc/README.md

 A separate project, [node-native-script](https://github.com/mceSystems/node-native-script) native extension, allows javascript code running in node-jsc to directly call iOS platform APIs.

 # How?
-The core part of what makes node-jsc work is jscshim, which implements the the parts of V8 APIs used by node.js on top of JavaScriptCore (JSC), WebKit's javascript engine.
+The core part of what makes node-jsc work is jscshim, which implements the parts of v8's API used by node.js on top of JavaScriptCore (JSC), WebKit's javascript engine.
-Similar to [node-chakracore](https://github.com/nodejs/node-chakracore)'s ChakraShim and [spidernode](https://github.com/mozilla/spidernode)'s spidershim, jscshim aims to implement as much of V8's APIs as possible, as close as possible, hopefully making it transperant to node.js and native extensions.
+Similar to [node-chakracore](https://github.com/nodejs/node-chakracore)'s ChakraShim and [spidernode](https://github.com/mozilla/spidernode)'s spidershim, jscshim aims to implement as much of v8's APIs as possible, as close as possible, hopefully making it transperant to node.js and native extensions.
 See [jscshim's documentation](https://github.com/mceSystems/node-jsc/blob/master/deps/jscshim/docs/jscshim.md) for more detailed design and implementation information.
-Note that as V8 API is quite extensive, jscshim currently doesn't implement all of it.
+Note that as v8 API is quite extensive, jscshim currently doesn't implement all of it.
 See [jscshim status and known issues](https://github.com/mceSystems/node-jsc/blob/master/deps/jscshim/docs/jscshim_status_and_known_issues.md) to see what jscshim currently implements.

 jscshim uses its own fork of WebKit.
 See [WebKit fork and compilation](https://github.com/mceSystems/node-jsc/blob/master/deps/jscshim/docs/webkit_fork_and_compilation.md) for more information, or see our fork's [repo](https://github.com/mceSystems/WebKit).